Welcome to the official website of Crash Test Drama, Sydney.

 WRITER SUBMISSION GUIDELINES

-+ ENTRIES FOR 2014 ARE CURRENTLY OPEN
++ ENTRIES FOR SEASON ONE 2015 ARE NOW OPEN.

 + To have your play read you must submit it beforehand.
 Don’t just turn up on the night expecting your play to be read